UK residents can now watch Motors TV on Freeview HD on Channel 71 and 240. Here's how:

 • Re-tune your TV or STB as if you are installing new channels to ensure you have the latest listings in the Electronic Programme Guide (EPG).

 • Once re-tuned check to see if Motors TV is listed at channel 240 in your EPG.
-If it is not you are unfortunately in the small percentage of people only able to receive a limited range of Freeview channels due to transmitter coverage in your area.
+If it is not you are unfortunately in the small percentage of people only able to receive a limited range of Freeview channels.

 • Select Motors TV on channel 240.
 It may take up to 30 seconds to begin streaming.
 If you see a message on screen saying ‘your device is not compatible’ or ‘service loading please wait’, which doesn’t subsequently clear after about one minute, then your TV or STB is unfortunately not compatible with these services.
 Our providers are constantly working to open up access to as many devices as possible but some older TVs and STBs may not conform to the necessary requirements to receive our channel.